The Buddhist Background To Mindfulness 1

 The Noble Eightfold Path

-This is the first of eight blogs that use notes from our ‘The Buddhist Background To Mindfulness’ course that we are presently running.
-Each session covers one aspect of the Noble Eightfold Path and ends with some questions and practices that may help you make the subject more personally real – here is the first:
+This is the first of seven blogs that use notes from our 2017 ‘The Buddhist Background To Mindfulness’ course.
+Each session covers one aspect of the Noble Eightfold Path and ends with some questions and practices that may help you make the subject more personally real:

 1. Right View (Skt. samyak-dṛuṣṭi / Pali sammā-diṭṭhi)